Kuttram Kuttrame: Reception

 Avinash Ramachandran of Cinema Express praised the film and wrote that "With multiple stories being narrated one after the other, it is up to Jai and Harish Uthaman to hold the film together, and both of them do a commendable job of it".
-S Subhakeerthana, critic from OTTplay, noted that "The biggest flaw of Kuttrame Kuttram is its pace.
-It's slow in several places, but I think it's forgivable." and gave it a 3 out of 5 rating.
+S Subhakeerthana from OTTplay noted that "The biggest flaw of Kuttrame Kuttram is its pace.
+It's slow in several places, but I think it's forgivable" and gave it a 3 out of 5 rating.